plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/3rd Level/Summon Lesser Demon.md

 > *You chant foul words, and offer a blood sacrifice.*

-You *[Summon]* a Demon of level `X` or lower from the list below, where `X = this Spell's level - 1`.
+You *[Summon]* a "Demon" of level `X` or lower from the list below, where `X = this Spell's level - 1`.
 It appears in an unoccupied space where it can fit that you can see within range at the beginning of the next round.

 ### Summonable Demons